macOS installer#

 Alternatively, you can copy your license file to <installation directory>/rti_license.dat, or set the environment variable RTI_LICENSE_FILE to point to your license file.

-4. Run a Hello World#
+4. Run a Hello World program#

-We will generate and run a simple Connext application to verify the installation.
+Generate and run a simple Connext application to verify the installation.

 First, run the following script to configure your environment: